CIS565-Fall-2012/Project3-Rasterizer/README.md

 Other
 -------------------------------------------------------------------------------
 	1. Define the following parameter to enable different features :GEOMETRYSHADER,BackFaceCulling,AntiAliasing,Clipping in rasterizeKernel.cu.
-	2. zNear and zFar defined in rasterizeTools.h are used to control the front plane and back plane of the projection, value must>0.
+	2. zNear and zFar defined in rasterizeTools.h are used to control the near plane and far plane of the projection, value must>0.
 	3. DEPTHBUFFERSIZE defined in rasterizeTools.h is used to define depth buffer size (number of bite).
 	4. DEPTHPRECISION defined in rasterizeTools.h is used to define the distance of depth value which would be regarded as "close" in antialiasing.